Corinth Township, Humboldt County, Iowa

-Corinth Township is one of twelve townships in Humboldt County, Iowa, USA.
+Corinth Township is one of twelve townships in Humboldt County, Iowa, United States.
 As of the 2000 census, its unincorporated population was 366.
 Corinth Township also contains most of the largest town in Humboldt County, Humboldt.

 History

 Corinth Township was organized in 1879.

 Geography

 According to the United States Census Bureau, Corinth Township covers an area of 32.8 sqmi; of this, 32.7 sqmi is land and 0.1 sqmi is water.